Ezeh20/Monster-Hunt/README.md

 # Monster-Hunt is a basic react app
 live https://ezeh20.github.io/Monster-Hunt/

-## This app enabled me to understand basic react concepts.
+## This app enabled me understand basic react concepts.
 These concepts, made react standout in the year 2013 <br/>
 &nbsp; &nbsp; Before react there was jquery library, anglar framework by google.
 These guys tried to make DOM manipulation <br/> easy and uniform across all browers.
 Although they took the imperative approach where the developer still had to <br/>directly mess with the DOM, they still made mapulation, event handling faster.<br/>